Posts Tagged ‘George Faber’

 When the Finchley Boys decided to hold their second infamous glue party (there were really only two), they naturally selected the barn at Mary Shirley’s as the appropriate location.
 Mary was a gorgeous rockn’n’roll blonde who designed and sewed her own outfits—hooded purple velvet cape and Carnaby-street miniskirt was a typical look.
 Plus Mary had two gorgeous sisters close to her in age.
 I never really penetrated their scene but once, for a huge ceremony and celebration in 1969, but the Shirley’s undoubtedly captured the center of gravity on the Finchley’s social life for a while.
 Mary was an accomplished musician on many instruments, violin probably being her best.
 She was also an asset selecting songs and helping transpose them, as well as letting them know which worked and which didn’t.
 Mary’s opinion was pretty much final.

-Mary was a huge fan of the Yardbirds, who weren’t really all that famous at the time, playing gigs in small clubs, and Mary would get her dad to drive her and her sisters hundreds of miles just to attend a show.
-The first time she saw them, the Yardbirds pulled her out of the audience and brought her backstage.
-They treated Mary like one of them and for the rest of their lives, they’d call Mary whenever they were in the area.
+Mary was a huge fan of the Yardbirds, who weren’t really all that super famous at the time, playing gigs in small clubs, and Mary would get her dad to drive her and her sisters hundreds of miles just to attend a show.
+The first time she saw them, Jimmy Page pulled her out of the audience to be brought backstage.
+They treated Mary as an equal and for years, Page would call Mary whenever he was in the Midwest.
 It wasn’t a gushy teen fan thing either.
-They weren’t looking for sex and Mary wasn’t offering.
-At 16, she could go toe-to-toe with the biggest rock stars and instantly command their respect.
-After Mary was done hanging out at these after-parties, she and her sisters would head down to where her dad was sleeping in the car, waiting to drive them hundreds of miles back home.
-It was at one of these occasions Jimmy Page asked Mary to transpose a sheet of classical music.
+They weren’t looking for sex and Mary wasn’t offering (until later, that is).
+At 16, Mary could go toe-to-toe with the biggest rock stars and command their respect.
+After Mary was done hanging out at these after-parties, she and her sisters would head down to where her dad was sleeping in the car, waiting to drive them a hundred miles back home.
+It was at one of these late-night hang-outs that Page asked Mary to transpose a sheet of classical music (Chopin).
 He wanted to work the melody into a song he was writing.
 (It eventually became the opening to “Stairway to Heaven,” by Led Zeppelin.)

 But in 1967, that hadn’t happened yet, and everyone was going to the Shirley’s to get high on sniffing glue for the first time.
 Glue wasn’t like the ditch weed we’d been smoking, it actually got you high—way high.
 It was probably the first psychedelic experience for most of us.
 The first glue party was a relatively small affair arranged by Phil Mayall and attended by Jim Cole and a few others.
 It was held in a second-floor apartment on Green Street.
 But after that second party at the Shirley’s, some of the Finchley’s could already tell glue wasn’t going to be their bag.
 Mayall was now known as Dr. Pheeoo and he already seemed to be close to a junkie on the stuff, sniffing morning, noon and night, and keeping a journal of his experiences.
 His dad got suspicious, found the journal and called the police.